 • Foods that are high in vitamin C, quercitin (high in broccoli and leafy vegetable) and omega-3 essential fatty acids have all been shown to reduce inflammation and allergy symptoms.

-What else could I try consider?
+What else could I try consider to reduce allergy symtptoms?

 • Check your vitamin D levels – low vitamin D is associated with increased allergy risk.
 Vitamin D metabolism can be hampered if there is a deficiency of magnesium (intake of magnesium is too low for most because of soil depletion and high intake of processed foods) and if you have a Vit D genetic polymorphism which means that vit D isn’t absorbed as efficiently as it could be you may have higher requirements.